Captainmango/system-e/README.md

 - [x] ~Add Portainer~ We need the docker daemon to be started and booting systemD in docker isn't worth it so we cannot test this
 - [x] Set up scheduled testing using Github Actions (run weekly or monthly)
 - [ ] Set up Git and associated tools (github CLI and Git-town)
+- [ ] Set up Neovim (get the tarball from latest and unzip into opt, then Symlink)

 ### basic deps